axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ## Custom Launch Preferences

 Customize the generic ATSD launch command with your preferences from these options.
-After customizing the launch command and executing, return to the [Create SNS Subscription](#create-sns-subscription) section to complete the set-up procedure.
+After customizing the launch command and executing, return to the [Create SNS Subscription](#create-sns-subscription) section to complete the setup procedure.

 ### Email Notifications from ATSD